carlsopa/ApplicationTracker/README.md

 * easily add a new job application
 * easily update current applications with status changes and/or notes

+### How it works

+Application tracker allows you to keep track of your job searches.
+At the top of the screen is a button, that will let you update your job search.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).